Fostering specialists in developing medicines

 Lectures are held with speakers who are involved in new drug development at leading Japanese pharmaceutical companies.
 Students engage in investigative research on topics of interest, and write reports after discussions with the teaching staff in their respective laboratories.

-Advanced Molecular Pharmacology (Third year)
+Advanced Life Sciences (Third year)

 Each of the biology-field teaching staff members hold lectures using examples of their latest research in specialist fields with phenomena at the molecular level, so that students can gain an understanding of the purpose and role of the latest life sciences research relating to pharmacy topics.